chaitanyarahalkar/Frost-Linux/README.md

 3. Applications & Software
 4. Building
 5. Downloading & Installation
+6. Screenshots
-6. Contributing to Frost
+7. Contributing to Frost
-7. Copyrights and Licensing
+8. Copyrights and Licensing

 ### What is Frost OS?